 A Page not found (soft 404) error simply means that Google tried to access a page on your website, but for some reason, it was unable to do so.

 Soft 404 Errors can crop up due to various reasons.
 The page might have been deleted, the URL has been changed without putting a proper redirect, or it might even happen due to server problems.

-In April 2015, Google updated their search algorithms to check for the mobile friendliness of websites.
-Web sites which are mobile friendly are built on a responsive framework, and will render well on different screen sizes.
+In April 2015, Google updated their search algorithms to check for the mobile-friendliness of websites.
+Websites that are mobile-friendly are built on a responsive framework and will render well on different screen sizes.
 This eliminates the need for the user to pinch and zoom in to read the contents.
 Any Web site is not responsive have seen a drop in their website rankings for providing a low user experience to the users.

 If your website is not compliant, then you will either have to redevelop your website on a responsive framework or create a separate mobile website, which I would not recommend for various reasons.
 You can also create Accelerated Mobile Pages (AMP) to make your website load faster on mobile devices.

 Issue 4: Your Site Features Duplicate Content

 The issue of duplicate content on a website is more common than you would believe.
 When several pages on your website have different URLs but identical or very similar content, then Google will not know which one of these pages to rank higher.
 Therefore, the search rankings of all of these pages suffer, and the overall website rankings go down.

 In many cases, the duplicate content problem happens because the same page gets shown under different URLs.

 For example, say you have a blog post titled “How To Do SEO”.

 The original URL of this article is http://xyz.com/how-to-do-seo.